 - Enforceable when terminated without cause? – Yes, with limitations.

 - Employee non-solicitation agreement permitted? – Yes.

 - Customer non-solicitation agreements permitted? – Yes.

 - Does continuing employment equal sufficient consideration? – No.

 - Statute of Limitations for breach of contract: 4 years.

 Pennsylvania courts will enforce non-compete agreements both in the context of employment contracts and in the context of the sale of a business.

 Non-compete agreements made in the context of employment must be reasonably necessary to protect the employer’s legitimate interests.
 Non-compete agreements must also be reasonable in time and space.

-Pennsylvania requires that any time limitation must be reasonable.
+Pennsylvania requires that any time limitation and geographical limitation must be reasonable.

 Pennsylvania courts will sometimes modify unenforceable provisions of a non-compete agreement under the so-called “blue pencil” doctrine to make them enforceable if the other provisions of the agreement are enforceable.
 Courts are less likely to modify an agreement if the employer shows bad faith in dealing with the employee.